iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.14/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.alohasafe.alert 1 reviews"/>
 </p>

+> Another way for big government to watch you!<br> :date: __2021-04-12 04:13:40__

+> Doesn't work.
+My partner and I kept bluetooth on always.
+When he got COVID he reported it to the app with the code and I never got notified from the app, despite the fact that we live together.<br> :date: __2021-04-05 03:27:04__

 > I cant get it to open.<br> :date: __2021-03-30 20:29:43__

 > Stupid<br> :date: __2021-02-03 18:15:43__